 A beautiful and eccentric cousin to the philodendron, anthuriums are a favorite plant genus among houseplant collectors for their unique, veined leaves and neon-colored flowers.
 With an estimated 825 species within it, the genus offers many fascinating plants.

 Anthuriums belong to the aroid family and originate from South America, Mexico, and the Caribbean.
 The grow epiphytically along dense tropical trees, making them the perfect plant to add to your indoor jungle.
 The most common forms of anthurium are also called Flamingo Flowers and have long-lasting, waxy blooms on thin stems.
 More unusual varieties are prized for their large, patterned leaves and tend to be more wide than tall at maturity.

-They may have a few extra care requirements than other plants, but it is absolutely worth it to add this unique beauty to your home.
+They may have a few extra care requirements than other indoor plants, but it is absolutely worth it to add this striking plant to your home.
 Here is all you need to know to keep your anthuriums happy and healthy.

 Used to living in the canopy of tropical forests, anthuriums need medium to bright, indirect light to thrive in your home.
-They are prone to sunburn, so make sure the light is not too harsh.
-They do best when placed near an east- or west-facing window or directly in front of a north-facing window.
+They are prone to sunburn, so be sure the light is not too harsh.
+They do best when placed near an east or west facing window or directly in front of a north facing window.

 Anthuriums prefer to have moist soil, but not soggy.
 Let the top two inches of soil dry out between waterings.

 Because they prefer their soil to stay moist, anthuriums must be planted in a breathable mix to make sure they are not water-logged.
 Something like an orchid planting mix with added peat moss, shredded bark, perlite, charcoal, and spaghnum moss will keep them thriving.
 Don’t rush to pot up to a larger-sized container unless necessary; anthuriums prefer to be slightly root-bound.